Property Separation or Annexation Services in Dubai

-Official DLD Process to Divide or Combine Registered Properties
+Official DLD Process for Subdividing or Merging Registered Properties

 How to Apply for Property Separation or Annexation